Wednesday, April 3, 2019

 "99 River Street"

 See the pages about the Carthay Circle Theatre on the Los Angeles Theatres site for a history of the theatre and many photos.
-The theatre had opened as a film house in 1926 but saw some legit action in the early 30s.
-Again in the early to mid-50s it was a legit house.
+It had opened as a film and vaudeville house in 1926 but saw some legit action in the early 1930s.
+Again in the early to mid-1950s it was a legit house.
 That use was no longer possible after the TODD-AO remodel in 1956.

 On IMDB: "99 River Street"